a2677331/CINF-405-Project/README.md

-# CINF-405-Project
-CINF 405 Group 5 Project
+# CINF 405 Project of Group 5
+## Jian Zhong
+## This repo contains the code and my individual log for the project.